 Are you thinking about having a big chop, the act of cutting of your hair rigorously?
-Do read Valerie’s big chop experience, who has been natural for more than 1 year, after frequently using a relaxer and wearing hair weaves.
+If so make sure you read Valerie’s big chop experience.
+She decided to go natural after frequently using a hair relaxer and wearing a weave.
+This Me & My hair edition is all about Valerie Betorina’s Big Chop Experience:

 Natural since: 26 February 2013